Tag Archive for Cricut

 This will be my final card I make as a member of the C.R.A.F.T.
 Design Team.
 It has been a fabulous 4.5 years and I will truly miss working with Jo and her wonderful team.
 The C.R.A.F.T. challenge this week is to distress our project.
 I used a SVG digital file simply called Ice Skate card delightful cut by Digital Delights by Louby Loo.
 I downloaded the project to Cricut Design Space and cut out the pieces.
 Before assembling the skate I distressed and inked each piece using the Tim Holtz distress blade tool and Distress ink.
 Vs using the circle holes for the skate, I opted to use my We R Memory Keeping Eyelet punch and used twine laces.
 I added a Merry tag by Kaisercraft.

-Please support our weekly/monthly sponsors who supply us with our fabulous prizes!
+Please support our wonderful sponsors who graciously provide our weekly and monthly prizes!